JAFigueroaAcero/Gravitation_Simulator/v9.1.0/README.txt

 python interface.

 ---TO EXECUTE THE PROGRAM---
--Python 3x must be installed.
--The libraries required are: matplotlib, numpy, pandas, bokeh, tkinter, os and sys.
+-Python 3x must be installed. (if not run try python3 interface.pyw) -The libraries required are: matplotlib, numpy, pandas, bokeh, tkinter, os and sys.
 -The program was made for windows interfaces.
 To execute correctly in Linux and MacOs, lines using bokeh, os and sys libraries must be updated.